New England Farmhouse Neutral Paint Color Scheme | Read the color story of this New England Farmhouse and how to discover the perfect neutrals.

 Since I found that combination so soothing, I knew it was a perfect choice for our master suite.
 So far only the bedroom is finished (and will be revealed in early May, finally!) but we will also be carrying the color down our little hallway and into our master bath someday.

 I wanted an all-white dining room, but Mack wanted some color.
-We compromised to Edgecomb Gray lightened by 50% and satin sheen and painted the planks Simply White in eggshell.
+We compromised to Edgecomb Gray lightened by 50% and eggshell and painted the planks Simply White in eggshell.
 The room is light and bright, and we are both happy!

-A Paint Color Fail that led to a Success
+A Paint Color Fail that led to a Success: My Office

 Another angle of the room.
 Right after we moved in, I painted the back of this bookcase Valspar’s Tranquility CI183.
 I was excited to have my own workspace and I had no idea what my style was yet.
 Furthermore, Mack kept silent and let me go to town since it was “my” space.
 It’s funny, as irritating as I sometimes find it to compromise on colors all of the time, our compromises have turned out to be my favorite colors.